 It's important to note that the student's previous work is not saved.
 Students will be starting the assessment from scratch.

 If the student chooses Review, they will see the usual test results, grades, and teacher comments.

 💡 Tip from the Otus Team Teachers: The original grade results will be overwritten.
-You may also edit or delete your teacher comment.
+You may also edit or delete any comments you previously made.